pretix/pretix/doc/api/resources/orders.rst

                                                                  AU, BR, CA, CN, MY, MX, and US.
-├ internal_reference                  string                     Customer's internal reference to be printed on the invoice ├ custom_field                        string                     Custom invoice address field ├ vat_id                              string                     Customer VAT ID └ vat_id_validated                    string                     ``true``, if the VAT ID has been validated against the
+├ internal_reference                  string                     Customer's internal reference to be printed on the invoice ├ custom_field                        string                     Custom invoice address field ├ invoice_email                       string                     Email address that should receive all invoices ├ vat_id                              string                     Customer VAT ID └ vat_id_validated                    string                     ``true``, if the VAT ID has been validated against the
                                                                  EU VAT service and validation was successful.
 This only